carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

   <img src="{{ page.root }}/fig/03-08-04.png" alt="A figure divided in three
   panels.
 Each of these panels represents a different alpha diversity index.
-  Inside this section, each point represents the value assigned on this index to the three different samples.The different indexes give different values to the same sample." />
+  Inside this section, each point represents the value assigned on this index to the three different samples.
+The different indexes give different values to the same sample." />
 </a>
 <em> Figure 4.
 Alpha diversity indexes for both samples. <em/>